The CoRa Tensor Compiler: Compilation for Ragged Tensors with Minimal Padding

 \subsection{Operation Splitting and Horizontal Fusion}

 We now evaluate operator splitting and hfusion on the AttnV operator, which is an instance of the vgemm problem.
 AttnV has two vloops, one of which is a reduction loop.
 We apply the optimizations to the non-reduction vloop allowing us to use a larger tile size (we use 64) without padding the vloop bound to be a multiple of this tile size.
 This especially benefits datasets with sequence lengths comparable to the tile size, such as MNLI.
-For this dataset, Fig.~\ref{fig:bin_packed_eval} shows the relative execution times of three \Sys~implementations of AttnV---NoSplit, Split and Split-HFused---in which we progressively perform the two optimizations, on the Nvidia GPU and ARM CPU backends.
+For this dataset, Fig.~\ref{fig:bin_packed_eval} shows the relative execution times of three \Sys~implementations of AttnV---NoSplit, Split and Split-HFused---in which we progressively perform the two optimizations, on the Nvidia GPU and 64-core ARM CPU backends.
 On the GPU, operation splitting causes a slowdown despite lower wasted computation as it reduces parallelism, which is restored by hfusion.
-This is more apparent at lower batch sizes when there is amount of parallelism is lower.
-On the CPU, this drop in parallelism due to operation splitting does not cause a slowdown as the amount of hardware parallelism is much lower and so are the overheads of launching multiple kernels.
-Therefore, hfusion has no benefit in this case.
+This is more apparent at lower batch sizes when the amount of parallelism is lower.
+The effects of reduced parallelism due to operation splitting are less apparent on the CPU as it exposes lower levels of hardware parallelism.
+The lower levels of CPU parallelism also mean that hfusion has no benefit in this case.
 We also evaluate these optimizations on the QK\textsuperscript{T} operator in~\S\ref{sec:ap_bp} in the appendix.